 Nothing is more serious than a threat to one’s own personal liberty.

-Yet this is precisely what is at issue when the government accuses an individual of committing a crime.
+This is precisely what is at stake when the government accuses an individual of committing a crime.

-Particularly in the federal system, where there is no “parole” and those sentenced to a prison term must serve 85% of their sentence, the stakes could not be higher.
+Particularly in the federal system, where there is no “parole” and those sentenced to a prison term must serve 85 percent of their sentence.
+The stakes could not be higher.

 Currency Structuring and Bank Secrecy Act Violations

 Faruki attorneys represented a local businessman investigated for structuring bank deposits.
 The client was ultimately not charged.

 Faruki attorneys represented an individual charged with structuring deposits into and out of his bank account, and successfully negotiated a plea agreement that involved no prison time.

 Faruki attorneys represented the highest ranking official in the Cincinnati office of the IRS in relation to allegations that “Tea Party” organizations seeking tax-exempt status were discriminated against.
 The matter came before the United States House of Representatives’ Oversight and Government Reform Committee and Ways and Means Committee, as well as the Senate Finance Committee.
 Faruki attorneys also represented the client in her capacity as a witness in the Department of Justice’s criminal investigation.